tianyingw/QTWAS/README.md

 License
 -------

-This package is free and open source software, licensed under GPL (&gt;=2).
+This R file is free and open source software, licensed under GPL (&gt;=2).